kameleon1/Subtitle-Workshop-Classic-v6.1.7/ReadMe.md

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+### 2018-11-06 (v6.0d/37)

+* Solved a problem with the "Stop" button when using the VLC video renderer.

 ### 2018-09-11 (v6.0d/36)

 * Removed the "double button" error in the main form toolbar (see https://sourceforge.net/p/subtitle-workshop-classic/discussion/bugs/thread/d8863a53/).